octobercms/docs/3.x/extend/system/plugins.md

 Plugins are identified with a unique code, for example, a plugin called `Acme.Blog` is found in the directory **plugins/acme/blog**.
 :::

-This article describes the component registration.
+This article describes plugins and their registration functions.
 The registration process allows plugins to declare their features such as [components](components.md) or backend menus and pages.
 Here are some examples of what a plugin can do.

 1. Define [components](components.md).
 1. Define [user permissions](../backend/users.md).